avaframe/AvaFrame/docs/moduleCom7Regional.rst

 Individual outputs
 ^^^^^^^^^^^^^^^^^^
-After running com7 with the given module (e.g. :ref:`com1DFA <com1DFA>`), the standard output is located within each of the sub-avalanche directories within e.g. ``<avalancheDir>/com7Regional/<avalancheDir>/Outputs/com1DFA``.
+After running com7 with the given module (currently only :ref:`com1DFA <com1DFA>`), the standard output is located within each of the sub-avalanche directories within e.g. ``<avalancheDir>/com7Regional/<avalancheDir>/Outputs/com1DFA``.
-Additionally, com7 provides the option of aggregating all output peakFiles and tSteps results into a single directory for easier management, either through copying or moving the files after an executed run.
+Additionally, com7Regional provides the option of aggregating all output peakFiles and tSteps results into a single directory for easier management, either through copying or moving the files after an executed run.

 Configure in ``com7RegionalCfg.ini`` (or local):